Skip to content

 Wait for Keptn event

 This task listens for some time for a specific Keptn event.
-Currently only evaluation-done is supported.
+It supports evaluation, delivery as wel as a generic event and you can provide your own sequence name.
 It waits for a configurable amount of minutes.
 Prerequisite of this task is the Send Keptn Event task which puts the keptnContext as a variable on the pipeline.
 This task uses this variable to capture the result.

 Wait for Keptn event config